 The partners of Thalēs include stalworth fixtures within the brokerage community and emerging patriarchs.

-There exists a steal-eyed composure and humility synonymous with those that have fought through hardships, survived circumstances beyond their control, and performed at the highest level.
+There exists a steely-eyed composure and humility synonymous with those that have fought through hardships, survived circumstances beyond their control, and performed at the highest level.

 The leaders of Thalēs consistently exceed expectations across their individual specialties.

 This is directly related to the fact that all remain accountable and controlled when tested.
 Their commitment to do right and their vigilant demeanour is unshakable.
 These are the people you want beside you when facing adversity.

 Mike has had executive management responsibilities across both traditional and alternative asset classes and has also had operating responsibilities for traditional, alternatives and wealth platforms globally.
 His focus is helping asset management firms re-invigorate sales and investor relations efforts, development of innovative investment products and strategic planning.
 Previously, he founded and continues to operate MPM Advisors LLC, a consulting firm that assists asset managers on strategic initiatives focused on the individual investor client segment.
 Prior to that, Mike was a partner at Perella Weinberg Partners, where he led the individual investor client segment.
 He has also held executive roles at Morgan Stanley Wealth Management including Global Head of Alternative Investments, Chief Operating Officer of Private Wealth Americas and Global Head of Product Development.
 Mike earned an MBA from NYU Stern School of Business and a BA from Saint Peter’s University.

 The biographies of this eclectic group say more than any prose one can form.